Congolese rumba: Emergence of homegrown recording labels and musicians

 That same year, the Papadimitriou brothers from Macedonia, Basile and Athanase, founded the Loningisa label and studio.
 Both brothers were fluent in Lingala and enjoyed widespread popularity among the Congolese populace.
 Basile, known for singing in the shop where he sold pagnes, was married to Marie Kitoko, a Congolese singer.
 One of Loningisa's early protégés was a "young, handsome, sharply dressed street kid" named François Luambo Luanzo Makiadi, better known as Franco Luambo.
 During the mid-1950s, Kinshasa's nightlife began to flourish, with numerous bars and performance venues providing platforms for musical experimentation.
 Loningisa's session musicians, collectively referred to as Bana Loningisa ("children of Loningisa"), performed regularly at the OK Bar, a venue named after its proprietor, Oscar Kashama.
 In early 1956, the Bana Loningisa rebranded themselves as OK Jazz in homage to their new employer and in recognition of their affinity for Americana, particularly Western music.
 Under Luambo's leadership, OK Jazz evolved into a musical academy of sorts, a finishing school for talent that counted among its alumni many of the great names in Congolese music: Verckys Kiamuangana Mateta, Youlou Mabiala, Sam Mangwana, Dizzy Mandjeku, Josky Kiambukuta, Ntesa Dalienst, Djo Mpoyi, and many others.

-Kinshasa nightlife in 1960, where Congolese and white patrons dance together to the rhythms of Congolese rumba in a local bar.

 These record labels also provided the Belgian Congo a substantial platform for the proliferation and cultivation of homegrown bands, such as African Jazz, OK Jazz, Conga Jazz, Beguen Band, Jazz Mango, Jazz Venus, Dynamic Jazz, Affeinta Jazz, Mysterieux Jazz, Orchestre Novelty, Rumbanella Bande, Vedette Jazz, La Palma, Negrita Jazz, and Negro Band.
 Although the band names frequently included the word "jazz", Martin notes that "the essential musical inspiration came from African and Latin American roots".
 The name was used because young men were bedazzled by the American soldiers, especially African Americans, who were based at a military camp in Léopoldville during the Second World War.
 Scholars such as Isaac A. Kamola of Trinity College and Shiera S. el-Malik of DePaul University suggest that these Congolese "jazz" ensembles exhibited minimal musical affinity with American jazz, interpreting the appropriation as "identification with another culturally vibrant yet politically under-represented population" and that it symbolized a form of modernity that deviated from Eurocentric norms.
 This hybridity and foreign essence ensured that Congolese rumba did not align exclusively with "any particular tradition, region, or grouping" and allowed "Congolese rumba a broad and shared appeal".